 A Charleston, SC will attorney can help you determine your needs but a last will and testament will always be recommended.
 A will is your chance to direct where your assets will go.
 Without it, intestacy laws control.
 The lengthy probate administration process can be more straightforward with a last will and testament in place.
 Wills can interact with trusts.
 What is the right will for you depends on your finances, goals, family circumstances, and other considerations.
 Above everything else, it is important that you are advised by an estate planning lawyer to make sure your last will and testament operates how you want it to and is executed with proper formalities.

 Another job of the wills and estates attorney is to introduce you to trusts that are available.
 You can consult with a trust attorney about what structure is a fit.
 A trust might be for family needs as with a special needs trust, pet trust, or gun trust.
 Often, trusts are used to soften the burden of probate administration.
-A living trust and other variations remove assets from your estate.
+A living trust, revocable trust, and other variations remove assets from your estate.
 Trusts are frequently used for tax efficiency as well.
-If you are interested in talking with a trust lawyer about a living trust, special needs trust, gun trust, pet trust, or something else, please give Attorney Rick Callison a call.
+If you are interested in talking with a trust lawyer about a living trust, revocable trust, special needs trust, gun trust, pet trust, or something else, please give Attorney Rick Callison a call.

 POWER OF ATTORNEY